brettclanton001/Dashous/README.md

 path/to/dashous/coverage.
 1579 / 1579 LOC (100.0%) covered.
 ```

-#### Create PR
+### Submit Pull Request:
-For right now, I don't have any formality to Pull Requests.
+For right now, I don't have any formality to PRs.
 I'll
 consider any that are created.
 I might add more specific requirements
 later.